cekit/cekit/docs/handbook/build.rst

 Build process in details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-As :ref:`mentioned above <build:High-level overview>` the CEKit build process is divided into two phases:
+As :ref:`mentioned above <handbook/build:High-level overview>` the CEKit build process is divided into two phases:

 #.
 Generation phase
 #.
 Build phase